f-gillmann/ip_calc/README.md

 ### Two scripts?
 The first script, `bc_calc.sh`, is the original script I wrote for the task.<br>
 The second script, `ip_calc.sh`, is an extended version I made out of boredom.
-(And no, it doesn't have comments. :D)

 ## bc_calc.sh example output:
 ```bash